biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  *  Griffiths, D. (in press).
+Do the drivers and levels of isolation in fish faunas differ across Atlantic and Pacific drainages in the Americas?
+[Journal of Biogeography](https://doi.org/10.1111/jbi.14358).

   * Gutiérrez–Rodríguez, B.E., Vásquez–Cruz, M. and Sosa, V. (in press) Phylogenetic endemism of the orchids of Megamexico reveals complementary areas for conservation.
 [Plant Diversity](https://doi.org/10.1016/j.pld.2022.03.004).

   * Zhao, R., Xu, S., Song, P., Zhou, X, Zhang, Y. and Yuan, Y. (2022) Distribution patterns of medicinal plant diversity and their conservation in the Qinghai-Tibet Plateau.
 [Biodiversity Science, 30, 21385](https://doi.org/10.17520/biods.2021385).